 determining the application is ineligible.

-KHRC will not accept missing documentation for items eligible for points after the identified preliminary and full evaluation periods.
+KHRC will not accept missing documentation for items eligible for points after the identified preliminary and full due dates.

 C. application/award schedule

 KHRC may deem an application ineligible for failure to meet a deadline.
-The schedule may change to accommodate weather events or other circumstances affecting the logistics of submissions.
-KHRC will notify local officials of applications submitted, as required under IRC Section 42 and HB 2237.
+The schedule may change to accommodate weather events or other circumstances affecting the logistics of submissions and/or KHRC’s review of applications.
+KHRC will notify local officials of applications submitted, as required under IRC Section 42 and the Kansas Affordable Housing Tax Credit Act.

 1. 4% LIHTCs and bonds

-KHRC will accept applications for 4% LIHTCs and Private Activity Bonds three times per year.
-However, applications requesting HOME and/or NHTF must meet the 9% LIHTC deadlines.
+KHRC will accept applications for 4% LIHTCs and Private Activity Bonds two times per year.